bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Conclusion.md

 Some good platforms to go from here will be [Ethereum](https://ethereum.org) or [Hyperledger](https://www.hyperledger.org)

-Please spread the news about this course and provide good feedback on it if you feel its useful.
+Please recommend this course if you feel its useful to you.
+Feedback on how I could improve on it is also much appreciated.

 ## Feedback